oddurka/Adventure-and-Travel-Website/README.md

 I wanted to showcase different CSS animations when accessing to different sections as animations catches attention, I had the opportunity to play more with CSS and made slide functions work on Javascript.

 - Continued development:
-I will be connecting this project to a PHP and MySQL so the forms for the appointment sections get completed with an email confirmation.
+I will be connecting this project to a PHP and MySQL so the forms for the booking/reservation of the different packages sections get completed with an email confirmation.

 - Useful resources: